ibexa/documentation-user/docs/shop_administration/manage_users.md

 In the **Roles** section, you can define Policies for each User Group, for example, a Company buyer.
 You can also set up Policies for every user who has a business account by editing a **Corporate Access** role.

+!!! caution "Warning"

-If you decide to remove any Policies from the **Corporate Access** role, the feature may not work properly.
+    Do not remove any Policies from the **Corporate Access** role, the proper behaviour of business accounts depends on them.

 ## Invite members